ebzzry/ebzzry.github.io/src/en/about.md

 ---
 title: About
-keywords: about, about me, about rommel martinez, rommel martínez
+keywords: about, about me, about rommel martinez
 image: https://ebzzry.com/images/site/ebzzry.jpg
 ---
 About